Cross-sectionally Dependent Panel Unit Root Tests

 If we are unable to reject the null hypothesis for a given cross-section, we conclude that there is a unit root in the data for that cross section.

-where is the p-value associated with the idiosyncratic component ADF test for the i-th cross-section.
+p-value associated with the idiosyncratic component ADF test for the

 Bear in mind, however, that the pooled version of the idiosyncratic ADF test does require cross-sectional independence, even though the overall PANIC procedure allows for slight correlation between the idiosyncratic components.